I find your lack of faith disturbing

 You need paper that is black on both sides for this model.
 Most paper types will do.
 I used a sheet of origami tissue foil for the model in the picture.
 The 30cm x 30cm (12in x 12in) sheet of paper I had created an origami Darth Vader that stands about 10cm tall.
 It takes about 45 mins to an hour to make this model.
 You can get tissue foil from The Origami Shop – check prices and availability here.

 Tadashi Mori has made a video for his origami Darth Vader design, which is available below.
 I’m really impressed with how his videos have evolved over time and how the quality of his teaching has developed.
 Today, his videos are extremely good quality.
-Every step is well explained, folds are clear, and the pacing of the instructions is very good.
+He explains every step you need to make an origami Darth Vader, the folds are clear, and the pacing of the instructions is very good.
 This tutorial is a good example.
 My only criticism would be that the ‘plinky-plinky’ background piano music is unnecessary and gets annoying after a while.
 That apart, this is a good tutorial for a model that’s fun to fold.
 For more of Tadashi Mori’s designs, see Tadashi Mori’s YouTube Channel.

 Good luck making your own origami Darth Vader, and May the Fourth be with You!